eriksjolund/podman-RestrictAddressFamilies/README.md

 # Restrict Podman with the systemd directive _RestrictAddressFamilies_

+A demo of how to improve security by blocking general internet access for Podman, conmon and the OCI runtime while the container still serves the internet via systemd socket activation.

 Requirements:
 * podman >= 3.4.0
 * runc >= 1.1.3 or crun (_main_ git branch)